-This scholarship, funded in part by the annual Russell Perry Free Enterprise Award Dinner, is valid for up to 126 attempted undergraduate hours of college credit including hours transferred from other colleges and universities.
+This scholarship, funded in part by the annual Russell Perry Free Enterprise Award Dinner, is valid for up to 120 attempted undergraduate hours of college credit including hours transferred from other colleges and universities.

 - 1. Apply for and meet requirements for the DBU Christian Leadership Scholarship. - 2.
 Enroll in and successfully complete the Christian Leadership course during the first year of enrollment. - 3.
 Be enrolled as a full-time student. - 4.
-Complete and submit the Free Application for Federal Student Aid (FAFSA), DBU Supplemental Application for Financial Aid, and any other required paperwork, as requested. - 5.
-Live in the DBU residence halls or a DBU apartment complex.
-Any unauthorized departure from the DBU residence halls or DBU apartment complex will constitute forfeiture of all Christian Leadership Scholarship funds. - 6.
+Complete and submit the Free Application for Federal Student Aid (FAFSA), DBU Supplemental Application for Financial Aid, and any other required paperwork, as requested. - Live in University Housing or a DBU apartment complex Townhomes or Brownstones.
+Any unauthorized departure from the DBU residence halls or DBU apartment complex will constitute forfeiture of all Academic Excellence/Phi Theta Kappa Scholarship funds. - 6.
 Maintain at least a 3.0 cumulative grade point average. - 7.
 Submit an annual renewal form.